 Vote for the 2022 Best Men’s Mental Health Project

-Voting is now open for nominees shortlisted for the Best Men’s Mental Health Project in the 2022 Men’s Health Awards, presented by the Australian Men’s Health Forum.
+Updated July 5, 2022: Voting has now closed for nominees shortlisted for the Best Men’s Mental Health Project in the 2022 Men’s Health Awards, presented by the Australian Men’s Health Forum.

 Following a record number of nominations across Australia, these shortlisted candidates were determined by AMHF’s judging panel, who will select a national winner.

 A State/Territory winner including all five categories in the 2022 Men’s Health Awards will be selected by “People’s Choice” based on public votes.

 The Best Men’s Mental Health Project celebrates work being done offline and online across the men’s health sector.
 As 1 in 2 men will have a mental disorder in their lifetime and 3 in 4 suicides are male, it is critical to talk about the issues impacting so many men and shine a light on what is being done to improve their mental health and well-being.

 Psychs on Bikes is an organisation of mental health professionals raising awareness of mental health issues in rural and remote communities.
 The group has a passion for their work in the mental health industry and a desire to reduce the burden of mental illness in rural Australia.
 They also have a passion for riding motorbikes.
 Focusing on mental health, Psychs on Bikes visit communities in rural and remote Australia providing support, advice, awareness seminars and free health checks.
 Since 2011, Psychs on Bikes has delivered more than one thousand one-on-one health checks.